preloader

 docker ps

-• SSH into the container
+• SSH into the developer-tools container to interact with it directly

 docker exec -it developer-tools /bin/bash